Deltares/hydromt/docs/dev/contributing.rst

 Dealing with merge conflicts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Because git facilitates many people working on the same peice of code, it can happen that someone else makes changes to the repository before you do.
+Because git facilitates many people working on the same piece of code, it can happen that someone else makes changes to the repository before you do.
-When this happens it's important to syncronize the code base before merging to make sure the outcome will look as we expect.
+When this happens it's important to synchronize the code base before merging to make sure the outcome will look as we expect.
 For example, imagine you've made a new feature by branching off main:

 .. code-block:: console